syncfusion-content/wpf-docs/wpf/SfBarcode/Barcode-Customization.md

 _Barcode color combinations- Blue_

-> Note: The DarkBarBrush and LightBarBrush customizations are applicable only for one dimensional barcodes.
+N> The DarkBarBrush and LightBarBrush customizations are applicable only for one dimensional barcodes.
 In order for a barcode symbol to be recognized by a scanner, there must be an adequate contrast between the dark bars and the light spaces and not all the barcode scanners have support for colored barcodes.